gura-lang/gura/README.md

 --------------------------------
 Generated Makefile is capable of creating both Debian and RPM install packages.

-If you use Ubuntu, you have to install rpm package as following.
+If you use Ubuntu, you have to install additional packages as following so that the Makefile can make RPM package.

     $ sudo apt-get install rpm